 - Avoid letting your knees collapse inward

-Practice these techniques regularly during training sessions to make them second nature during gameplay.
+Practice these techniques regularly in training sessions so they become second nature during gameplay.

 5. Improve Cutting and Pivoting Mechanics

-Quick changes in direction are essential in both football and soccer, but they also pose a significant risk for ACL tears.
-To improve your cutting and pivoting mechanics:
+Quick changes of direction are essential in both football and soccer, but they also carry a significant risk for ACL tears.
+To sharpen your cutting and pivoting mechanics:

 - Practice proper deceleration techniques